bagermen/apache-php-docker/README.md

 }
 ```

-If you intend debugging code from WSL2 (Windows users), you have to do remote port forwarding from WSL to Windows host.
+If you intend debugging code from WSL2 (Windows Subsystem for Linux), you have to do remote port forwarding from WSL to Windows host.
 VSCode configuration is following in _launch.json_
 ```json
 {